 1) What cues control muscle precursor cell movements?

-In all vertebrate species, a subset of muscle progenitors migrate to new locations in the embryo.
-These muscle precursors move in loosely associated streams, similar to the movement of metastatic tumors.
-In zebrafish, all of the precursor streams begin close to one another, but clump into separate streams that generate different muscles.
+A subset of muscle progenitors migrate to new locations in the vertebrate embryo.
+These muscle precursors move in loosely associated streams.
+In zebrafish, all of the precursor streams begin close to one another, but clump into separate streams that move in different directions to generate distinct muscles.
 We are using zebrafish embryos to identify the intrinsic and extrinsic cues that control these cell movements.
 These cues will teach us about muscle formation and potentially about cancer, since the cell movements and core genes known to drive muscle precursor migration are also known to promote tumor metastasis.

 2) How do muscle fibers produce contractile structures?